suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The complete CDDL description is provided in {{full-cddl}}, examples are given in {{examples}} and a design rational is offered in {{design-rationale}}.
 Finally, {{implementation-matrix}} gives a summarize of the mandatory-to-implement features of this specification.

-This specification covers the core features of SUIT.
 Additional specifications describe functionality of advanced use cases, such as:

 * Firmware Encryption is covered in {{I-D.ietf-suit-firmware-encryption}}
 * Update Management is covered in {{I-D.ietf-suit-update-management}}